Authored by the expert who managed and guided the team behind the Poland Property Pack

 What long-term economic factors will shape property prices in Warsaw?

-The top three long-term economic factors that will shape Warsaw property prices over the next decade are Poland's income convergence with Western Europe (rising wages support purchasing power), the long-term trajectory of interest rates (which determines mortgage affordability), and continued urban infrastructure investment (which reshapes which neighborhoods feel accessible).
+The three long-term economic factors most likely to shape Warsaw property prices over the next decade are Poland's ongoing convergence with Western European income levels (which historically drives capital-city property prices upward), the long-run interest rate regime (which determines how many households can access mortgage finance), and the pace and quality of urban infrastructure investment (particularly metro and tram expansion that reshapes which parts of the city feel accessible).

 You'll also find a much more detailed analysis in our pack about real estate in Warsaw.